xenomedia/wp-composer-starter/README.md

 ## Installation
 * Clone this repository
-* Switch to the branch for the environment whjere you are going to host
+* Switch to the branch for the environment where it will be hosted
 * Follow the instructions in that branch's Read me